-The 2701 provides for the attachment of remote and local I/O terminals operating through data communications equipment via user-owned or common-carrier facilities.
-It attaches either to a selector or multiplexer channel, and provides for attachment of four start/stop communication lines, two synchronous communication lines, or four parallel data acquisition devices.
+The 2701 provides for the attachment of remote and local I/O terminals operating through data communications equipment via user-owned

 Specific adapters enable the 2701 to communicate over appropriate communication lines with another System/370, a System/360, System/7, and a variety of IBM and other terminals.
 With a Synchronous Data Adapter, Type II, the 2701 can operate in the binary synchronous communications mode and attain speeds up to 230,400 bps.
 Other adapters are available to enable the 2701 to function in various data acquisition modes.